Upcoming Event:

 Cutting Out Sugar for Better Insulin Sensitivity

-Sugar, significantly refined sugar, can spike your blood glucose levels rapidly.
-Cutting back on it helps enhance insulin sensitivity, according to research.
+Sugar, particularly refined sugar, can spike blood glucose levels rapidly.
+Research shows that cutting back on it helps enhance insulin sensitivity.

 This switch might seem daunting initially, but consider substituting it with natural sweeteners like stevia or monk fruit extract that don't affect blood sugar as much.